StimuLOOP/activity-detection/README.md

 ```
 pip install -r requirements.txt
 ```
-To prevent dependency issues, we recommend installating the packages in a conda or venv environment.
+To prevent dependency issues, we recommend installing the packages in a conda or venv environment.

 ## Data Format
 To use our models, make sure to format the data accordingly in csv format.